-Zohray Moolani Talib is Associate Professor of Medicine and of Health Policy at the George Washington University (GWU) Medical School in Washington, D.C.
-Dr. Talib is a clinician and practices Internal Medicine at GWU in addition to being a leader in the field of global health with expertise in health workforce, community engagement, strategic partnerships and health service research.
-She is a member of the IOM Global Forum of Innovations in Health Professions Education and Vice Chair for an Innovation Collaborative on Community Engagement.
+Zohray Moolani Talib is Adjunct Associate Professor of Medicine and of Health Policy at the George Washington University (GWU) Medical School in Washington, D.C.
+Dr. Talib is a clinician and practices Internal Medicine in addition to being a leader in the field of global health with expertise in health workforce, community engagement, strategic partnerships and health service research.
+She is a member of the National Academy of Medicine's Global Forum on Innovations in Health Professions Education and Vice Chair.

 Dr. Talib received her Bachelor of Science in Physical Therapy from McGill University, Montreal, Canada, and her Doctor of Medicine from University of Alberta, Edmonton, Canada.
 She completed her residency in Internal Medicine at the George Washington University Hospital.
 She is board certified by the American Board of Internal Medicine, and a Fellow of the American College of Physicians.